Follower Agnostic Methods for Stackelberg Games: Proof of Lemmas in Main Paper

-Consider the following Stackelberg game comprised of a \emph{leader} and \emph{followers}\footnote{We shall interchangeably use the the word ``leader'' with ``upper-level'' and ``follower'' with ``lower-level''.}:
+Stackelberg games encompass a wide range of practical problems including incentive design, Bayesian persuasion, inverse optimization, bilevel optimization, cybersecurity, adversarial learning (\cite{liu2021inducing, aswani2018inverse,bard2013practical,pedregosa2016hyperparameter,liu2021investigating,sinha2017review,colson2007overview,li2022differentiable,yue2017stackelberg, maheshwari2022zeroth}), to name a few.
+Stackelberg games are comprised of two type of players -- \emph{leader} and \emph{followers}\footnote{We shall interchangeably use the the word ``leader'' with ``upper-level'' and ``follower'' with ``lower-level''.}.
+Mathematically, they are represented as follows:

-where \(X\) be the leader's strategy set, \(Y\) be the followers' (joint) strategy set, \(\highOpt:X\times Y \ra \R \) be the utility of a \emph{leader}, \(G: X\times Y\ra \R\) denotes the game Jacobian of \emph{followers} and \(\SOL(Y,G(x,\cdot))\) denotes the equilibrium response of followers as a function of leaders strategy.
-The problems of above form broadly falls in the framework of \emph{Mathematical Programs with Equilibrium Constraints} \cite{luo1996mathematical}.
+where \(X\) is the leader's strategy set, \(Y\) is the followers' (joint) strategy set, \(\highOpt:X\times Y \ra \R \) is the utility of the \emph{leader}, \(G: X\times Y\ra \R\) is the \emph{game Jacobian} of \emph{followers} and \(\SOL(Y,G(x,\cdot))\) is a \emph{variational inequality problem} that denotes the equilibrium response of followers, given the strategy of leader be \(x\in X\).
+Assuming that the set \(\br(x)\) is singleton for every \(x\in X\), aka \emph{lower-level singleton assumption}, \eqref{eq: BiOptInt} is equivalent to optimizing the following \emph{hyper-objective}: